tbhb/typing-graph/docs/explanation/forward-references.md

     children: list["Node"]  # Self-reference
 ```

 typing-graph detects cycles during resolution to prevent infinite recursion.
-When the library detects a cycle, it returns an unresolved `ForwardRef` to break the cycle:
+When the library detects a cycle, it returns an unresolved `ForwardRefNode` to break the cycle:

 ```python
 from typing_graph import inspect_type, InspectConfig